Happiness and Unconditional Love

 Sully was adorable.
-His fur was fluffy, and a face that could melt your heart.
-We bonded instantly and became life long friends.
+His fur was fluffy, and he had a face that could melt your heart.
+We bonded instantly and became lifelong friends.

 Sully was a faithful cat.
 When I worked on my computer, he would find a nice spot and nap while attending to my tasks.
 He would cuddle at night and watch over me while I slept.
 He was my spirit cat.

 He got himself in trouble from time to time.
-One time he escaped outdoors after we moved to a new house.
+One time, he escaped outdoors after we moved to a new house.
 He went missing for four months during the bitter cold season.
 I never gave up looking for him.
-I finally trapped him in my garage when I had suspected that he might be lurking in the area.
+I finally trapped him in my garage when I suspected that he might be lurking in the area.
 He was confused and vaguely remembered who I was.
-I don’t know if someone took him in or he got trapped.
-It took him an hour to shift from his bewildered wild mode to the Sully I always knew.
+I don’t know if someone took him in or if he got trapped.
+It took him an hour to shift from his bewildered, wild mode to the Sully I always knew.

 I considered him my good luck cat.
 He was there through times in my life when I was successful and when I failed.
-He brought me comfort, reassuring me that I was loved no matter how bad things got.
+He reassured me that I was loved no matter how bad things got.
 My life was difficult, and I was facing a lot of challenges.

 I became dependent on him emotionally and psychologically.
 I constantly worried about him and fretted the day he would have to leave me.

 After fifteen years of adventures, Sully’s health began to deteriorate.
 He started losing weight and eating less.
-I took him in, and his liver was failing him along with other health issues.
-I tried to nurse him back to health, mixing up his food or serving him meals made from scratch.
+I took him in, and his liver was failing him, along with other health issues.
+I tried to nurse him back to health, mixing his food or serving him fresh meals.
 He only did better when they put him on steroids.

-He was constantly sleeping, couldn’t remember where his cat box was, and often hiding.
+He constantly slept, couldn’t remember where his cat box was, and often hid.
 Cats that hide when they are sick demonstrate survival mode.
 They hide to protect themselves from predators.
-I knew this was a sign that he was no longer feeling strong enough to go on.
+I knew this was a sign that he was no longer feeling strong enough to continue.
 He knew his time was coming to an end.